Lexington Avenue: Asheville, North Carolina

 • Lexington Avenue offers a pedestrian atmosphere within the bustling downtown Asheville setting.
 Numerous shops and restaurants, combined with galleries and other uses, make Lexington a destination street nestled between the busy thoroughfares of Broadway and College Street.
 The city has also worked to incorporate bike lanes and on-street parking into the existing right-of-way, and added street trees, benches, and details like planters and lighting fixtures to amplify the avenue's character.

-• The City of Asheville has in recent years used comprehensive planning as a tool to facilitate smart-growth style development in downtown, including the Lexington Avenue area.
+• The City of Asheville has, in recent years, used comprehensive planning as a tool to facilitate smart-growth style development in downtown, including the Lexington Avenue area.
 There are many examples of planning supporting the street and its tenants and visitors.
-The Asheville City Development Plan 2025 adopted in 2003 is unique in that it contains a New Urbanism charter and directly speaks to a vision to encourage features like higher densities, adaptive reuse, and infill development, among others.
-Promoting such policy through design is evidenced by other items such as the City of Asheville Pedestrian Plan (updated in 2005) and the Urban Walking Trail that features stops along Lexington Avenue.
+The Asheville City Development Plan 2025, adopted in 2003, is unique in that it contains a New Urbanism charter and directly speaks to a vision to encourage features like higher densities, adaptive reuse, and infill development, among others.
+Promoting such a policy through design is evidenced by other items such as the City of Asheville Pedestrian Plan (updated in 2005) and the Urban Walking Trail that features stops along Lexington Avenue.
 Additionally, the downtown was the subject of the Asheville Downtown Master Plan (2009), followed by the adoption of a hybrid zoning code (2010) to ensure and create incentives for compatible infill development.